• Skip to primary navigation

 How to Make It

-2. Add the sugar, water, split cardamom pods and rose petals in a small pan.
+In a medium saucepan, combine the sugar, water, split cardamom pods and rose petals.

 SIMMER UNTIL SUGAR DISSOLVES